Sorbonne-2022/touche-coule-gr2/README.md

 All the ship will fire at the same time.
 2 ship in same team can't fire at each other.
 The last fire of a ship will be not the same position with new fire.
+The block fire will display as black block.

 5. Destroy all ship of other players